-Covering the global markets for Australian traders, AvaTrade Australia gives you accurate daily analysis, powerful trading platforms, and access to a personal portfolio manager who can assist you in making informed DAX trading decisions.
+Covering the global markets, AvaTrade broker gives you accurate daily analysis, trading tools, as well as a personal portfolio manager that will assist you in making informed DAX trading decisions.

 - Enjoy the safety and security of trading online with a globally regulated forex trading broker.

 - Go long or short – trade your view on the market